THE BEST ANIMAL PARKS IN SYDNEY

 Well, let’s work out the best choice for you.

-There are three zoos in Sydney, each offers a different experience and after reading through this article we hope you can choose the best one for your day out.
+There are three zoos in Sydney, each offers a different experience and after reading through our reviews we hope you can choose the best one for your day out.

 The zoo sits on a hill overlooking the city and is home to over 4000 animals and 350 different species.
 You can easily spend a whole day here, and there are some beautiful picnic spots but if your time is limited 3-4 hours would get you around, possibly less if you stick with just the Australian animal zones.

-- The Bird Show – One of the favourites is the bird show, it’s got the best location overlooking Sydney Harbour, and it’s an entertaining show.
+- The Bird Show – one favourite is the bird show, it’s got the best location overlooking Sydney Harbour, and it’s an entertaining show.

-Check current schedule and plan your day around these shows
+Check the current schedule and plan your day around these shows

 They also have unique offerings like the Autism Services where they open the zoo early and provide extra support for kids with Autism to enjoy their Taronga experience.

-The zoo also offers several behind the scenes tours and VIP tours.
+The zoo also offers several behind-the-scenes tours and VIP tours.
 Including the Wild Australia Tour.
-This two-hour zoo keeper tour will get you up close to many of our countries cutest creatures including wombats, bilbies, sugar gliders, and of course Kangaroos and Koalas.
+This two-hour zoo keeper tour will get you up close to many of our countries’ cutest creatures, including wombats, bilbies, sugar gliders, and of course Kangaroos and Koalas.
 You also get to tour areas that are not open to the public.
-I highly recommend this tour for anyone want to learn more about Australian animals.
+I highly recommend this tour to anyone who wants to learn more about Australian animals.

 If you want to try something special you can spend the night glamping Roar and Snore program.

 The Roar and Store package allows you to help with the morning feeding and have the zoo to yourself before it opens to the public.
 These packages sell for between $300-335 for adults depending on the season.